UWCS/rs118/resources/1/notes.md

 }
 ```

-This is a really powerful feature, especially when used in combination with pattern matching, and part of what makes rust really special.
+This is a really powerful feature, especially when used in combination with pattern matching, and part of what makes Rust really special.

 An example, using an enum to represent some shapes: